-I have trouble growing sweet peas, which I love for their perfume and colours.
-I soak the seeds lightly on fabric or something porous, and when they appear to be swollen and ready to plant, I do so in a raised garden which faces east.
+I have trouble growing sweet peas.
+I soak the seeds lightly on fabric or something porous, and when they appear to be swollen, I plant them in a raised garden which faces east.
 But little or no joy.
 Help?

 Sweet peas can be grown successfully from seed and do not need to be soaked before planting.
 The key to success is sowing into a well prepared bed where compost has been incorporated into the soil so that the seeds to not become excessively wet and therefore rot before germination.
 It’s also important to not plant the seeds too deep – only about 1-2 cm below the level of the soil.
 If there is insufficient or erratic rainfall after sowing the seed, water lightly and regularly every second day until the seed is evenly germinated.
 However, if you’ve experienced ongoing difficulties growing sweet peas from seed it may be better to purchase young plants.